ManuelinoFrischezz/ManuelinoFrischezz/README.md

 # 👋 Hey everyone, I'm Federico

 Welcome to my GitHub page! 🚀
 I'm a Computer Engineering passionate about Data Science, Data Engineering and Software Development.
-Nowdays I'm working in the Data Science and GenAI fields and in my free time I try to deepen my knowledge in the Big Data pipeline creation.
+Currently I'm working in the Data Science and GenAI fields and in my free time I try to deepen my knowledge in the Big Data pipeline creation.

 When I'm not working you can find me: 🏀🏐🏃🏼‍♂️‍➡️🏔️🍻